-I'm a writer who explores and challenges the conventional wisdom on subjects that broadly touch people's lives.
-Over decades of work as both a journalist and book author, I have examined how accepted practices in one era had unexpected and often devastating consequences in the years that followed.
+I'm a writer who challenges the conventional wisdom on subjects that broadly touch people's lives.
+Over decades of work as a journalist and author, I have examined how accepted practices in one era had unexpected and often devastating consequences in the years that followed.

-My most recent book, "Her Best-Kept Secret: Why Women Drink -- And How They Can Regain Control," was a New York Times bestseller.
-It looked at why women's consumption of alcohol has risen so sharply, how the 80-year-old faith-and-abstinence based program of Alcoholics Anonymous can be harmful to women, and which evidence-based treatments can help those who drink too much.
-I expanded my reporting on that subject for a piece in The Atlantic Monthly called “The Irrationality of Alcoholics Anonymous,” which questioned the U.S.'s over-reliance on AA even as dozens of other treatments have proven to be more effective The book, and the magazine piece, touched a chord among hundreds of thousands of people for whom 12-step treatment had failed, and the story generated among the most comments in the Atlantic's history.
+My previous book, "Her Best-Kept Secret: Why Women Drink -- And How They Can Regain Control," was a New York Times bestseller.
+It looked at why womens' consumption of alcohol has risen so sharply, how the 85-year-old faith-based program of Alcoholics Anonymous can be harmful to women, and which evidence-based treatments can help those who drink too much.

 I studied at Stanford University, where I received both my bachelor's and master's degrees in history.
-I grew up in Oregon, but now live in New Jersey with my husband and the youngest of my three wise daughters.
+I grew up in Oregon, and live in New Jersey with my husband.
+I have three wise daughters.